Dartmouth-CS50-Fall2021-Prioleau/tse-brianyu20/indexer/GRADING_REVISED.md

   * 10/16 Correct outputs on a variety of test cases
   	* -2 indexer requirements states that the indexer should ignore words with less than 3 letters. your indexer ignores words with 3 letters. while this may seem pedantic, this does prevent significant terms from being indexed.
   	* -4 part of the required functionality is to create/overwrite the indexfile that is passed in.
+  		* Requires creating a blank file before testing.
+Otherwise,
 			* segfaults/fails on our test cases
 			* fails your test case
   * 5/8 `indextest` properly loads and saves the index and they've demonstrated (through testing) that the output index is equivalent to the input index.
  	* -3 the TESTING.md file does not demonstrate equivalence of the input and output index (4 pre-selected terms does not prove equivalence)
   	* indextest passes our test cases only after indexfile is created and made writable